Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## Notes and discussion points

-* Nothing is set in stone.
-For example, if consensus is against the left-side tabs, they can be changed.
-Et cetera.
 * It feels like there should be more icons or images — it feels like it’s a lot of just text.
 I have added FontAwesome, so we have a lot of icons that can be easily used.
 You can see a few of them in the nav tabs.